ericniebler/stl2/review/2010808 Batavia review.md

 WB: /1 line break please. [broke]

 DS: Please rename template parameter `Iterator` to `I`.
 TS (offline): Can we rename the template parameter to avoid confusion with the Iterator concept?
-[I've made a note to submit this change as a post-merge editorial issue (I'd rather not bloat the proposal with all the wording necessary for this change).]
+[I've made a note to submit this change as a post-merge editorial issue; I'd rather not bloat the proposal with *all* the wording for `reverse_iterator` and `move_iterator` simply so I can markup this change.]

 [reverse.iter.requirements]
 CC: "satisfy" -> "meet". [fixed]

+WB: This is a mess.
+If you can clean it up, I'd be very happy.
+[Improved (happiness is not guaranteed)]